steven-meehan/crafter-gallery-site/README.md

     - `htmlAltText`: (Required) `string` This is the alternate text for the image.
     - `fileName`: (Required) `string` This is the name of the image's file in the S3 bucket.
     - `externalUrl`: (Optional) `string` This is the external link to be used for the image.
 If there is no external link leave empty or set to null.
+    - `htmlLinkTitle`: (Optional) `string` When present, this value will override the system's rules for generating Image Html Titles.
     - `landscape`: (Optional) `bool` Tells the application if the image was taken using landscape view.
     - `description`: (Optional) Is an array of complex object.
         - `display`: (Required) `bool` This determines if the paragraph is displayed on the web page.